yoprobotics/ai-sales-agent/BUILD_FIX_LOG.md

 1. **In Vercel Dashboard:**
    - Go to Settings → Environment Variables
    - Add the required variables above
-   - Trigger a new deployment
+   - Trigger a new deployment (or wait for auto-deploy)

 2. **The build should now succeed** ✅